delta-client-master/client/README.md

 This readme for now is going to be to keep track of a few things

+Naming: Mods (things like Armour Status, Potion Status, etc.) will be internally named "Features" to reduce some confusion, naming stolen from a friend :^)

 TODOS:
  - Make our own modified version of 1.7/1.8 mappings, based off of 1.18 mappings